akoncsugit/akoncsugit.github.io/_posts/2021-10-07-Project-Blog-Post.md

 Ashley Ko 10/04/2021

-\#\#Not my best The vignette process was incredibly instructive.
+\#\#Not my best.
+The vignette process was incredibly instructive.
 I was originally interested in the covid data set but had to which do to repeated errors when accessing the COVID API.
 I continued with my second choice, Pokemon and really enjoyed seen how I could apply my new